Nayarambalam: Hospitals

 The 25 bedded Govt.
 Ayurveda Hospital is owned by the public health department of the State Government of Kerala.
 The Public Health Center is situated in the beach area (Puthen Kadappuram).
+As part of the Aardram programme in 2017–18, Nayarambalam Primary Health Center was upgraded to a Family Health Centre (FHC).
+This was part of a larger initiative that saw 13 other primary health centers in the district similarly transformed.

-There are two medical centers in private sector also functioning here; one is Sarada Hospital (formerly Sarada Nursing Home),established in 1979,a dedicated multi speciality hospital which has been in patient care sector for the past 5 decades which includes general medicine, infertility, family medicine, neurology, cardiology, diabetology, dermatology, psychiatry and physiotherapy pioneered by Dr. K R Ramachandra Menon and Dr. Vanaja Menon with a vision of specialty care in the rural areas of Vypin.
+There are two medical centers in private sector also functioning here; one is Sarada Hospital (formerly Sarada Nursing Home),established in 1979,a dedicated multi speciality hospital which has been in patient care sector for the past 5 decades which includes general medicine, infertility, family medicine, neurology, cardiology, diabetology, dermatology, psychiatry and physiotherapy pioneered by Dr. K R Ramachandra Menon and Dr. Vanaja Menon with a vision of specialty medical care in the rural areas of Vypin.

 The other center is Nayarambalam Medical Centre.
 There are also several allopathic and homoeopathic clinics.
 In the speciality clinic, there is a small ENT clinic, Trinity, run by Dr. Thomas W Menacherry.
 A periodontic center, Smyle, run by Dr. Biniraj, is located just outside the Nayarambalam-Narakkal boundary.